martin26/Diablo-II--Vanilla-Frosting/README.txt

 - The Countess now drops up to Sol in Normal, Ist in Nightmare, and Zod in Hell
 	Before: Runes 4 [Ral], Runes 8 [Io], Runes 12 [Ist] After : Runes 6 [Sol], Runes 12 [Ist], Runes 17 [Zod]
-- Improved Rune Drop Rates
+- Improved rune drop rates
 - You can now open the Cow Level with just a town portal book.
 - You can now open the Cow Level even if you kill the King.
 - Monster experience has been doubled.
 - Monster resistances/immunities have been removed.
-- The chance for monsters/objects to _not_ drop anything has been removed.
-  Which means that monsters, chests, and other items will always drop something.
-- Monster HP is the same between /players 8 and /players 1 which means that you should play on /players 8 so that you can get the maximum amount of items to drop.
+- Monster HP is the same between /players 8 and /players 1 which means that you should play on /players 8 so that you can get the maximum amount of item drops.

 **** Client Enhancements ****